How to Dress Your Child for a Studio Photo Shoot: Simple & Timeless Outfit Tips

 • A knit bonnet for babies

-• Avoid shoes when possible—bare feet feel more natural in my studio setting.
+• And most of the time — no shoes needed!
+Bare feet feel more natural in my studio space.

-Make sure your child is comfortable and can move freely.
-The more relaxed they feel, the more natural and joyful the images will be.
+This might be the most important part — your child should feel good in what they’re wearing.
+The more at ease they are, the more natural and joyful the images will be.

 Next